Table of contents

 - Most common time period: Maastrichtian (432 fossils)

-The PBDB has recorded no dinosaur fossil discoveries in five states – Kentucky, Rhode Island, New Hampshire, Wisconsin, and Vermont.
+Meanwhile, the PBDB has recorded no dinosaur fossil discoveries in five states – Kentucky, Rhode Island, New Hampshire, Wisconsin, and Vermont.

 Which dinosaurs lived in Montana?